• Skip to primary navigation

 3. Local Authority advice services

-Conversely, some authorities (for example the rural authorities) who don’t have much rented property in their area, will have limited staff tasked with this work.
-However, as it is a statutory duty they should have someone you can speak to – at least if you are threatened with homelessness.
+Conversely some authorities (for example the rural authorities) without much rented property in their area, may have limited staff tasked with this work.
+However as it is a statutory duty they should have someone you can speak to.

 These are all free services so are worth checking out if you are experiencing problems with your landlord – plus if they find your landlord has been acting against the law, as enforcers, the Local Authorities will have the clout to do something about it.